El Tuito: Timeline

+Geography

 Climate

 The climate in the El Tuito region is temperate with dry and warm springs and no defined winter season.
 This municipality has a very pleasant climate since its average annual temperature is 78 °F (25.6 °C); prevailing winds are towards the northwest, and the rainy season last from June to September giving approximately an average annual rainfall of 878.3 millimeters.

 Flora and fauna

 Flora

 Its flora is made up of several varieties of fruit trees such as the following, mango, lime, lemon, orange, guava, avocado and other varieties of vegetation such as cedars, pines, oaks, walnut trees, breadnuts, conifers, gum tree, and Santa Maria tree.

 Fauna

 This region has a varied fauna and the animals that make it up are deer, snakes, scorpions, raccoons, bats, badgers, squirrels, pigeons, parakeets, foxes, opossums, armadillos.

 Various species of marine animals of interest are present on the coast of Cabo Corrientes.
 Five species of sea turtles stand out, four of them nest on its sandy beaches: olive ridley, green sea turtle, leatherback sea turtle, and hawksbill sea turtle.
 Also, specimens of the loggerhead sea turtle species feed in juvenile state in the marine zone.
 The presence of whales, dolphins, and killer whales (orcas) that can be seen on tours of the area is common.
 The southern end of the municipality's coast is part of the Playón de Mismaloya Sanctuary Natural Protected Area, the largest space in Mexico for the protection of sea turtles.

 In the terrestrial zone, the presence of practically all the felines of Mexico stands out, especially jaguars and pumas, which are persecuted by poachers without there being an institutional program for their protection.
 No appropriate inventories or studies have been carried out, despite the fact that it is recognized as one of the richest territories in biodiversity and with a relatively good degree of conservation.